-Other people will give your ropes to hold.
-That doesn’t mean you have to hold them.
+Other people will give you ropes to hold.
+That doesn’t mean you have to take them.
 Letting go might make you feel like you’re disappointing people.
 That’s okay.
 You might think they’ll be angry at you.
 That’s okay too.
 Your creative life is your own.
 As long as you aren’t hurting anyone (including yourself, see step one), you can disregard their protests.

 Now you might argue that disappointing your mother, grandmother, teacher, mentor, or friend is hurting them.
 But it’s important to recognize whether you’re actually causing them lasting harm, or just refusing to buy into the story they’re telling about who you should be.